shwey2/hello-world/README.md

 # hello-world

+Hi People,

-This is my first repository
+This is my first attempt in using Github.
+Great tool for organising the upfront chaos.